In which I give a background character (at best) a chance to shine

 Anyway, he was saying he wants to prove how committed he is to her and he’s going to suggest that they get married once he’s back.
-And I wasn’t about to tell him my theory that the last thing she’d be eager to do with a boyfriend who had an infidelity problem would be to tie herself to him so he could continue to be unfaithful behind the façade of marriage TO HIS FACE…but then he looked at me like he was waiting on my opinion, so I was like “you sure seem to have thought this all through,” and I’m willing to bet the sarcasm didn’t register because he was too distracted and worried.
+And I wasn’t about to tell him my theory that the last thing she’d be eager to do with a boyfriend who had an infidelity problem would be to tie herself to him so he could continue to be unfaithful behind the façade of marriage TO HIS FACE…but then he looked at me like he was waiting on my opinion, so I was like “you sure seem to have thought this all through,” and I’m willing to bet the sarcasm didn’t register because he was too distracted.

 I can’t even tell if they had a fight and he’s just trying not to part on bad terms, in which case showing up at her house first thing in the morning is an even worse idea than I thought.
 On the other hand, it isn’t as if they can text while they’re long-distance.
 I don’t even know what texting is: it’s 1969 and we have no such technology.
 Maybe I can see the future.
 You know, I’ve always suspected that.
 I like to think I have more talents than just ferrying people around like that guy on the River Styx.
 I forget his name.

 Where was I?
 Oh right, keeping my thoughts busy while my generous benefactor emotionally manipulates his partner.
 Ah, but he hates to go, I’m hearing him say, so that solves things.
 Hmm, should I rest my head on the steering wheel, or bang my head on it?

 She doesn’t look like she’s buying it, though.
 I don’t know, I could be projecting.
 She looks smart, like she can make up her own mind.
 Unless he withheld something major from me, which I really doubt, he doesn’t have a terribly attractive pitch here.